PyTables/PyTables/README.txt

-We are using Linux on top of Intel32 and Intel64 boxes as the main development platforms, but PyTables should be easy to compile/install on other UNIX machines.
-This package has also been successfully compiled and tested on a FreeBSD 5.4 with Opteron64 processors, a UltraSparc platform with Solaris 7 and Solaris 8, a SGI Origin3000 with Itanium processors running IRIX 6.5 (using the gcc compiler), Microsoft Windows and MacOSX (10.2 although 10.3 should work fine as well).
-In particular, it has been thoroughly tested on 64-bit platforms, like Linux-64 on top of an Intel Itanium, AMD Opteron (in 64-bit mode) or PowerPC G5 (in 64-bit mode) where all the tests pass successfully.

-Nonetheless, caveat emptor: more testing is needed to achieve complete portability, we'd appreciate input on how it compiles and installs on other platforms.
+We are using Linux on top of Intel32 and Intel64 boxes as the main development platforms, but PyTables should be easy to compile/install on other UNIX or Windows machines.
+Nonetheless, caveat emptor: more testing is needed to achieve complete portability, we'd appreciate input on how it compiles and installs on your platform.

 Installation